-In this article, we will discuss the Job Description of Bartender and share some examples and templates that can be used in Resume and Bartender Ads.
+In this article, we will discuss the Job Description of a Bartender and share some examples and templates that can be used in Resume and Bartender Ads.
 Before we begin, let’s learn who the bartenders are.

 Bartenders are employees of bars that are allowed to sell alcoholic beverages.
-Bartenders are mainly employed by pubs, restaurants and other restaurants to serve drinks.
+Bartenders are mainly employed by pubs, restaurants, and other restaurants to serve drinks.

 In this profession, you will have the opportunity to serve a wide variety of people every day.
 If you are sociable and you like to meet new people, the bartender could be a career that you will enjoy.